Xupr3m0/NCunanan/README.md

 - Chelsea Noelle Cunanan
 - 19 Years Old
-- Currently taking Bachelor of Science in Information Systems
+- Currently taking a Bachelor of Science in Information Systems